 Sherlock Holmes popularized criminology and forensics investigating in a time when fingerprinting was brand-new.
 How has Sir Arthur Conan Doyle’s impossibly perceptive detective stood the test of time?

-As the reading public got bigger, and more people were able to read and wanted to read, more niches were established in the literary market.
+As the reading public grew, and more people were able to read and wanted to read, more niches were established in the literary market.
 It was in the late 1880s that Conan Doyle created the Sherlock Holmes phenomenon.
-He was Scottish, and he was a struggling young doctor living first in Portsmouth on the south coast, then moving up to London.
-Like many aspiring doctors, he didn’t really have enough patients.
-Very often he would while away a day waiting for patients to come, and they didn’t.
-In the meantime, he passed the time by writing fiction, and in the late ’80s, in 1886, he wrote A Study in Scarlet, which is the first of the Sherlock Holmes books.
+He was Scottish, a struggling young doctor living first in Portsmouth on the south coast, then moving up to London.
+Like many aspiring doctors, he didn’t have enough patients; often he would while away a day waiting for patients to come, and they didn’t.
+In the meantime, he passed the time by writing fiction, and in the late ’80s, in 1886, he wrote A Study in Scarlet, the first of the Sherlock Holmes books.
 He sold it outright to a publisher for £25.

 The Holmes character was based on one of his Edinburgh medical professors, Dr. Joseph Bell.
-Joseph Bell had specialized in simply being able to look at somebody and being able to tell from how they appeared what their job was and where they came from and where they had been recently.
+Bell had specialized in simply being able to look at somebody and being able to tell from how they appeared what their job was, where they came from, and where they had been recently.
 Sherlock Holmes elevates that skill to preternatural heights.
 For example, the very first time he meets Dr. Watson, he says “Ah, an army doctor who has just been in Afghanistan, I see.”
-Watson is astonished at this incredibly accurate reading of his own character.
+Watson is astonished at this incredibly accurate reading of his character.

 This is a transcript from the video series Victorian Britain.
 Watch it now, on The Great Courses Plus.

-Holmes represented the triumph of scientific criminology, the idea that if you were to investigate minutely with your looking glass and your little chemical experiments, you can get much further than the police do with their traditional methods.
-The London police by then already had a lot of failures to their credit—failures to make the appropriate arrest, partly because the police mainly responded on knowing who was doing what in the London underworld—and the lure of Holmes’ detection is that he goes underneath the obvious to look for little clues which give him crucial information about the actual culprits.
+Holmes represented the triumph of scientific criminology, the idea that if you were to investigate minutely with your looking glass and chemical experiments, you can get much further than the police do with their traditional methods.
+The London police by then already had a lot of failures to their credit—failures to make the appropriate arrest, partly because the police mainly responded on knowing who was doing what in the London underworld.
+The lure of Holmes’ detection is that he goes underneath the obvious to look for little clues that give him crucial information about the actual culprits.
 Lestrade, the regular policeman, isn’t ever quite good enough.
 Holmes is the one who gets to the bottom of these matters.

 He studies the history of crime, looking for parallels to each new one.
-One thing he says to Watson is “There is no such thing as a new crime.
+One thing he says to Watson is, “There is no such thing as a new crime.
 They just go on again and again.
 Look for the parallels and you will find the perpetrator.”
 He is supposed to have written a monograph of 140 types of tobacco which he can recognize by scent and chemical analysis.
 He is moody.
-He is a violin player, a cocaine addict who goes into big depressions between cases and then comes surging up again.
+He is a violinist, as well as a cocaine addict who falls into depressions between cases and then comes surging up again.
 Watson himself, the bumbling but plucky sidekick, is a masterpiece, and much of the fun of the story comes out of the conversations between the two of them.